Small Business Administration (SBA) loans have some of the lowest interest rates for business financing.

 |$50,000 or less||14%|

 *As of Dec.
 15, 2022, based on a prime rate of 7.5%

 There’s a full breakdown of SBA loans on the agency’s website, where you’ll find details on the following:

 - SBA loan interest rates and terms

-- The maximum financing amount offered
+- Maximum financing amount offered

-We’re going to focus specifically on SBA 7(a) and SBA CDC/504 Loans.
+We’re going to focus specifically on SBA 7(a) and SBA CDC/504 loans.

 SBA 7(a) Loan Program